 Like the Albert Hall, Fowke’s original design featured round arched windows and a large central dome, which topped a grand circular staircase entrance hall.
 If Fowke had lived, the building would have looked very different.

-Elements of Fowke’s design can be seen in Waterhouse’s building – notably the round arched windows and grand entrance leading to a cathedral-like Central Hall and spectacular staircase.
+Elements of Fowke’s design can be seen in Waterhouse’s building – notably the round arched windows and grand entrance leading to a cathedral-like Hintze Hall (formerly the Central Hall) and spectacular staircase.

 Waterhouse visited several of Fowke’s Renaissance-style buildings, such as the National Gallery of Ireland in Dublin and the Royal Scottish Museum in Edinburgh, pictured above, before moving towards an earlier, less flamboyant, Romanesque style